nickebbitt/nickebbitt.github.io/_posts/2022-01-26-the-story-of-a-java17-memory-leak.md

 The output was then parsed and transformed into the correct metric format for Prometheus and exposed via a metrics endpoint on the service.

-_In the past I've wondered why Native Memory Tracking information is exposed via JMX beans similarly to how heap/non-heap memory usage is, this issue made me consider this again so I reached out to [Aleksey Shipilëv](https://twitter.com/shipilev) to see if he knew.
+_In the past I've wondered why Native Memory Tracking data are not exposed via JMX beans similarly to how heap/non-heap memory usage is, this issue made me consider this again so I reached out to [Aleksey Shipilëv](https://twitter.com/shipilev) to see if he knew.
 He didn't but suggested maybe it just hadn't been worked on yet.
 I did a bit of digging and found [this issue](https://bugs.openjdk.java.net/browse/JDK-8182634) in the OpenJDK bug tracker which suggest that is the case._